Roger Hilsman: Professor and political candidate

 In his resignation letter, Hilsman had said that he considered university teaching his "basic profession".

 Hilsman became a professor at Columbia University in 1964, joining the Department of Public Law and Government within its School of International Affairs.
 The course he gave on foreign policy decision-making became known for the anecdotes he told about the famous figures in the Kennedy administration and for the political theory he introduced in explanation.
-Indeed, Hilsman became known as one of the expansive "Kennedy network", and his office at Columbia was adorned with Kennedy-era momentos.
+Indeed, Hilsman became known as one of the expansive "Kennedy network", and his office at Columbia was adorned with Kennedy-era mementos.

 He also became part of the university's Institute of War and Peace Studies, where his former professor William T. R. Fox was director.
 Hilsman became one of the longest-serving professors in the institute.
 He also regularly lectured at the various U.S. war colleges.
 Hilsman lived in Morningside Heights, Manhattan, but he and his family also became longtime residents of the Hamburg Cove area of Lyme, Connecticut, for weekends and summers.
 He and his wife later became full-time residents there.

 Hilsman was one of the institute's most prolific book authors.
 Of particular note was his 1967 work To Move a Nation: The Politics of Foreign Policy in the Administration of John F. Kennedy, which combined a theoretical political science approach with a personal memoir.
 It was the first book by a maker of policy to dissent on the course of the Vietnam War.
 The New York Times Book Review called it a "highly informative study of the internal and external forces that shaped much of American foreign policy" and said that "Hilsman makes many wise and perceptive comments on the politics of policy-making."
 To Move a Nation became a National Book Award finalist and has been viewed as influential.
 His 1971 volume, Politics of Policy Making in Defense and Foreign Affairs: Conceptual Models and Bureaucratic Politics, was used as the textbook for his class and went through three editions.